David Stern: NBA Commissioner

 On February 1, 1984, Stern became the Commissioner of the NBA, succeeding O'Brien during the league's recovery from its darkest period.
 Instead of marketing the league's teams, he changed the focus to its star players, such as Magic Johnson and Larry Bird, and Michael Jordan and Charles Barkley from the 1984 NBA draft, which was held soon after Stern took office.
 Jordan's arrival, in particular, ushered in a new era of commercial bounty for the NBA.
 With him came his flair and talent for the game, and that brought in shoe contracts from Nike which helped to give the league even more national attention.

 Stern guided the league through dwindling viewership en route to global growth.
 In his first year as commissioner, Stern offered Adrian Paenza, a South American basketball and soccer analyst, and the Argentina Channel 9 the rights to air weekly NBA highlights for $2,000 a year.
 In 1987, he started the shipping of VHS tapes from his New York office to China's state-run television station to expand the league's reach beyond North America.
-Stern pushed to allow professionals to participate in the Olympics, helping spawn the 1992 U.S. Olympic team of NBA players, dubbed the "Dream Team", which begat the first wave of international NBA stars.
+Stern pushed to allow NBA players to participate in international tournaments, contributing to the creation of the 1992 U.S. Olympic team, dubbed the "Dream Team", which begat the first wave of international NBA stars.

 One of the Dream Team members was Johnson.
 A year earlier, he announced that he was HIV-positive and retiring from basketball in a press conference with Stern sitting by his side.
 At the time, the public was afraid of HIV and the disease was demonized.
 Some people feared it could be transmitted by sweat or a handshake.
 Despite backlash, Stern allowed Johnson to play in the 1992 NBA All-Star Game and later for the Dream Team.
 Having read medical literature and consulted experts, Stern helped inform league owners, players, sponsors and the public about the virus.
 The NBA put infection-control procedures in place; previously, players were allowed to play while bleeding.

 In 1995, the NBA expanded into Canada, introducing the Toronto Raptors and the Vancouver Grizzlies to the league.
 During Stern's tenure, a total of seven new franchises (the Hornets, Timberwolves, Heat, Magic, Grizzlies, Raptors, and Bobcats) were admitted to the NBA, bringing the number of teams in the league to 30 by 2004.